camsys/clever-avl-forwarder/README.md

 You can optionally run the forwarder as a service.

 #### Running as a Windows Service
-- Build the forwarder jar and then place it in a directory of your choice (eg. `C:/clever-avl-forwarder`)
+- Build the forwarder jar and then place it in a directory of your choice (eg. `C:\clever-avl-forwarder`)
-- Download and install the latest version of the Commons Daemon: https://commons.apache.org/proper/commons-daemon/download_daemon.cgi in the directory of your choice (eg. `C:/Program Files/Java/commons-daemon-1.1.0-bin-windows`)
+- Download and install the latest version of the Commons Daemon: https://commons.apache.org/proper/commons-daemon/download_daemon.cgi in the directory of your choice (eg. `C:\Program Files\Java\commons-daemon-1.0.14-bin-windows`)
 - Save the `services/install.sh`script and update accordingly
 - Run the `install.sh` script to create the service and then start the service from the windows service manager